Published: April 2014

 Patients with these acute aortic syndromes often present with the same chest or back pain, or both, as patients with classic dissection.
 There may be a higher incidence of rupture than that seen with classic dissections.
 Compared with intramural hematomas, patients with penetrating ulcers are usually older and tend to have more aortic atherosclerosis.
 Isolated intramural hematomas tend to occur more often in the ascending aorta, whereas intramural hematomas associated with penetrating aortic ulcers are located more commonly in the descending aorta, where atherosclerosis is more prevalent.

 As with aortic dissection, anti-impulse medical therapy should be initiated as soon as the diagnosis of a dissection variant is considered.
 Intravenous beta blockade and, if needed for blood pressure control, sodium nitroprusside are the treatment agents of choice.
-For the dissection variants involving the ascending aorta, prompt surgical intervention is considered the treatment of choice.
-However, there are data indicating that certain patients with intramural hematomas in the ascending aorta may be managed medically.
+For the dissection variants involving the ascending aorta, prompt surgical intervention is considered the treatment of choice, similar to classic proximal aortic dissection.
+However, there are data indicating that certain patients with small intramural hematomas in the ascending aorta may be managed medically.
 Recent data suggest that penetrating ulcer-like findings in an area of intramural hematoma can identify high-risk patients.
 Symptoms of sustained or recurrent pain or findings of an increasing pleural effusion are suggestive of disease progression and favor surgical intervention.
-Guidelines and management strategies are still evolving in this patient population.
+Guidelines and management strategies continue to evolve in this patient population.

 An aortic aneurysm is present when there is dilation of the aorta, typically at least 1.5 times its normal reference diameter in an adjacent segment.
 This dilation can involve the entire circumference of the aortic wall (fusiform) or a localized protrusion of one of the walls (saccular).
 Ectasia is characterized by dilation less than 1.5 times the normal reference diameter.

-The incidence of thoracic aortic aneurysm (TAA) is estimated at 5.9 cases per 100,000 person-years.
-The leading causes include congenital bicuspid aortic valve, Marfan syndrome (Fig. 8), idiopathic annuloaortic ectasia (Fig. 9), familial thoracic aortic aneurysm syndrome, inflammatory aortitis, acquired because of increased age and hypertension, syphilis, and trauma.
+The incidence of thoracic aortic aneurysm (TAA) is estimated at 10 cases per 100,000 person-years.
+The leading causes include the risk factors of hypertension and smoking, the genetic syndromes of congenital bicuspid aortic valve, Marfan syndrome (Fig. 8), idiopathic annuloaortic ectasia (Fig. 9), Loeys-Dietz, Ehlers-Danlos, familial thoracic aortic aneurysm syndrome, and acquired types such as in ankylosing spondylitis syphilis, and trauma.
 Descending TAA may extend distally and involve the abdominal aorta, creating a thoracoabdominal aneurysm.
 Patients are often asymptomatic at time of presentation, and the TAA may be diagnosed by an imaging modality ordered for other clinical indications.
 Physical findings may also be absent.
 When signs and symptoms occur, they are often the result of mass effect.
 The enlarging aorta can compress nearby structures, such as the superior vena cava, trachea, esophagus, and recurrent laryngeal nerve.
 This can result in the superior vena cava syndrome, stridor, dysphagia, and hoarseness, respectively.
 Progressive dilation of the aortic root can lead to aortic regurgitation, which may produce symptoms of congestive heart failure.
 Enlargement of the aortic sinuses can lead to narrowing of the coronary artery ostia, which may lead to myocardial ischemia and even infarction.
-Blood flow can be static in large aneurysms, predisposing to thrombus formation and distal embolization.
+Blood flow can be static in large aneurysms, predisposing to atheroma and thrombus formation and distal embolization.

 There are data indicating that beta blockade can slow the rate of thoracic aneurysm expansion in patients with Marfan syndrome, resulting in improved survival.
 Although the data are extrapolated to those without Marfan syndrome, it would seem reasonable to recommend such therapy while TAA patients are being medically followed.
-Recognizing that patients treated with β-adrenergic blockade can still present with aortic dilation is important, because serial evaluation and imaging are required.
+In a recent study, angiotensin receptor blocker therapy was found to slow the progression rate of aortic root dilation in Marfan patients.6 As a result, it is also reasonable to use angiotensin receptor blockers, along with beta blockers, in patients with TAA.

-Women with Marfan syndrome have an increased risk of aortic dissection during pregnancy, particularly during the third trimester.
+Women with Marfan syndrome or a known thoracic aortic dilation have an increased risk of aortic dissection during pregnancy, particularly during the third trimester.
 The risk of dissection greatly increases if the aortic root diameter is more than 4.0 cm or if there is evidence of rapid aortic root dilation during pregnancy.
 If elective prepartum surgical repair is not performed, beta blockade should be used during pregnancy.
-Close echocardiographic follow-up and cesarean delivery should be considered if the aortic root size exceeds 4.0 cm or rapid aortic dilation is evident.
+Close echocardiographic follow-up (monthly or bimonthly) and cesarean section delivery should be considered if the aortic root size exceeds 4.0 cm or rapid aortic dilation is evident.7

-Dissection and rupture are the feared complications of TAA, and prevention of these conditions is the purpose of elective surgical aortic repair.
+Dissection and rupture are the most-feared complications of TAA, and prevention of these conditions is the purpose of elective surgical aortic repair.
 Size is clearly a risk factor and the principal harbinger for dissection and rupture.
 In one series, the annual rate of dissection or rupture was 2% for TAAs smaller than 5 cm, 3% for TAAs 5.0 to 5.9 cm, and 7% for those larger than 6 cm.
 Therefore, prophylactic surgical intervention should be considered before the TAA reaches a size that predisposes to aortic instability.
-Although the optimal timing of prophylactic aortic surgery remains uncertain, recommendations for surgical repair are 5.5 cm for an ascending TAA and 6.0 cm for a descending TAA.
-Patients with Marfan syndrome, bicuspid aortic valve, or family history of premature aortic instability should be considered for earlier repair (perhaps at 5.0 cm and 5.5 to 6.0 cm for ascending and descending TAAs, respectively).
+Although the optimal timing of prophylactic aortic surgery remains uncertain, recommendations for surgical repair are 5.5 cm for a degenerative ascending TAA and 6.0 cm for a descending TAA.
+Patients with Marfan syndrome, Loeys-Dietz, bicuspid aortic valve, or family history of premature aortic instability should be considered for earlier repair (perhaps at 4.5-5.0 cm and 5.5-6.0 cm for ascending and descending TAAs, respectively).
 Rapid enlargement of the aorta (>0.5-1.0 cm/year) or symptom development has also been advocated as indications for surgery.
-The decision for operative repair must take into account the patient’s medical comorbidities, and a risk-to-benefit ratio must be individualized for each patient.
-Patients who are otherwise low medical risks may be considered for elective intervention at smaller aortic sizes.
+Although not approved for use in the ascending aorta, endovascular stent grafting should be considered when descending TAA are 5.5 cm.
+The decision for operative repair must take into account the patient's medical comorbidities, and a risk-to-benefit ratio must be individualized for each patient.
+Patients who are at otherwise low medical risk may be considered for elective intervention at smaller aortic sizes.

 Ultrasonography, CT scanning, aortography, and MRA have all been used in the initial diagnosis, sizing, and monitoring of AAA.
 Ultrasonography represents the most practical method of screening and serial monitoring, whereas CT scanning and MRA remain superior for accurately detailing the morphology and extent of the AAA.
 When AAA is initially diagnosed, the rate of dilation cannot be determined; therefore, the next serial study should be performed in 6 months.
 In general, for an AAA smaller than 4.0 cm, yearly surveillance imaging is recommended, for an AAA 4.0 to 5.0 cm, imaging every 6 to 12 months, and for an AAA larger than 5.0 cm, imaging every 3 to 6 months.
 Although predictors of dilation are lacking, a baseline AAA size seems to be the best predictor.
 Larger aneurysms expand at higher rates than smaller ones.